GeertArien/geertarien.github.io/_posts/2017-04-01-hello-world.markdown

 So if any of these topics spark your interest then be sure to check back often, my aim is to post at least one article each month.
-In the meantime you can check out the [project section](/projects/) to see what I've been up to until now or go to the [photography page](/photography/) to stare in awe at some of my works.
+In the meantime you can check out the [project section](/projects/) to see what I've been up to until now.

 [hello-world]: https://en.wikipedia.org/wiki/%22Hello,_World!%22_program
 [couscous]: https://dagelijksekost.een.be/gerechten/gevulde-paprikas-met-couscous-en-feta